-This assessment refers to the following two project types:
+This assessment refers to the following four project types:

 - Solar photovoltaic power: Installation of a new solar photovoltaic power plant.
 The electricity is fed into a national or regional electricity grid, replacing more greenhouse gas intensive electricity generation. - Wind power (onshore): Installation of a new onshore wind power plant.
-The electricity is fed into a national or regional electricity grid, replacing more greenhouse gas intensive electricity generation.
+The electricity is fed into a national or regional electricity grid, replacing more greenhouse gas intensive electricity generation. - Hydropower (dams): Installation of a new hydro power plant by building a new dam or the installation of additional power generation capacity at an existing reservoir.
+The electricity is fed into a national or regional electricity grid.
+This project type does not include pumped-storage hydropower.
+The project type reduces emissions by displacing more greenhouse gas intensive electricity generation. - Hydropower (run-of-river): Installation of a new hydro power plant with no or minimal storage.
+The plant harvests energy from flowing water, such as rivers or streams.
+The electricity is fed into a national or regional electricity grid.
+The project type reduces emissions by displacing more greenhouse gas intensive electricity generation.